 Honda’s much-loved sports-naked CB1000R is re-born with striking, modern café racer-inspired minimalist styling.
 Two versions available:

 - CB1000R: Standard model

-- CB1000R DCT: Featuring quickshifter, heated grips and a range of premium accessories.
+- CB1000R FOP: Featuring quickshifter, heated grips and a range of premium accessories.

 Save €1000 on both models!

 To avail of these MayDay Sale prices contact your local Honda Motorcycle Dealership now

 Terms and Conditions: Discounts expire on May 31st 2019.
 All models listed are 2018 models. images used for illustration, some colours unavailable.
 Honda reserve the right to withdraw the offer at any time.
 Only while stocks last.

 The route for the 2020 Dakar Rally, the first edition of the rally-raid to be held in Saudi Arabia, has been revealed.